-Financial Assistance: Snap-on Credit is owned by Snap-on Incorporated.
-Snap-on Credit offers certain financing programs described in the FDD.
-If you meet all the requirements, Snap-on Credit, may lend franchisees funds to cover certain initial investment costs and expenses of their franchise.
+Financial Assistance: Snap-on Credit offers certain financing programs described in the FDD.
+If franchisees meet all the requirements, Snap-on Credit, may lend franchisees funds to cover certain initial investment costs and expenses of their franchise.
 Snap-on Credit may also lend franchisees funds to cover initial investment costs and expenses for an additional franchise or to add an additional van under the Expansion Program, to purchase additional inventory, finance their RAs or recapitalize their business.
-If franchisees are current Snap-on franchisees relocating their franchise and are already participating in one or more of these programs, Snap-on Credit may allow them to continue to participate in the program under the terms, conditions and documents which they already have in place.
-In addition, Snap-on also offers Special Veteran Incentives: honorable discharged military veterans can receive a $20,000 discount on the initial start-up inventory (approximately a 25% discount on the start-up inventory).
+If franchisees are current Snap-on franchisees relocating their franchise and are already participating in one or more of these programs, Snap-on Credit may allow them to continue to participate in the program under the terms, conditions and documents which it already has in place.

 Training and Assistance: Before franchisees begin operation of the franchise, the franchisor provides New Franchisee Training.
-All Standard Franchisees and employees of a Standard Franchisee who operate an Expansion Franchise must satisfactorily complete New Franchisee Training.
-New Franchisee Training is not provided to you if you are purchasing a Renewal Franchise.
-New franchisee training currently consists of between an estimated 47.25 to 60.25 hours of classroom training and 135 hours of on-the-job training.
-About five to six months after the franchisee begins operating the business, franchisees are required to attend New Franchisee Training 2.
-This consists of approximately 12 hours of training and is intended to reinforce previous training after they have had actual experience operating their franchise.
+Franchisees and employees who will primarily operate a franchise must satisfactorily complete New Franchisee Training.
+New Franchisee Training is not provided to if franchisees are purchasing a Renewal Franchise.
+New franchisee training currently consists of between an estimated 54.75 hours of classroom training and 135 hours of on-the-job training.
+Between five to six months after the franchisee begins operating the business, franchisees are required to attend New Franchisee Training 2.
+This consists of approximately 12 hours of training and is intended to reinforce previous training after franchisees have had actual experience operating their franchise.
 Once franchisees begin operation of their franchise, it is important that they participate in ongoing training, including Franchise Performance Team meetings generally held once per month, but the franchisor may hold them more or less frequently as determined appropriate.